 The Code of Audit Practice sets out four audit dimensions which set a common framework for all public sector audits in Scotland.
 These are financial sustainability, financial management, governance and transparency and value for money.
-Due to the relative size and scale of the functions delivered by the Commissioner, we have concluded that the full wider scope audit is not appropriate.
+Due to the relative size and scale of the functions delivered by the Commission, we have concluded that the full wider scope audit is not appropriate.
 In accordance with paragraph 53 of the Code, our work in this area will therefore be restricted to concluding on the following:

-Audit dimension Areas to be considered Impact on the 2018/19 Audit The appropriateness of the disclosures in the governance statement.
+Audit dimension Areas to be considered Impact on the 2018/19 Audit The appropriateness of the disclosures in the governance statement .
 The completeness of the disclosures in meeting the requirements of the essential features, as specified in the Scottish Public Finance Manual (SPFM).
 Inconsistencies between the disclosures or information that is materially incorrect and audit knowledge.
 We will review the draft governance statement and assess whether there are any inconsistencies or omissions based on other audit evidence obtained throughout the audit.
 We did not note any issues from our work performed in the 2017/18 audit.
 Audit Risk: The governance statement is not consistent with the wider disclosures in the accounts or compliant with the SPFM.
 Financial sustainability looks forward to the medium and longer term to consider whether the body is planning effectively to continue to deliver its services or the way in which they should be delivered.
-The financial planning systems in place across the shorter and longer terms The arrangements to address any identified funding gaps The affordability and effectiveness of funding and investment decisions made Workforce planning.
-Our 2017/18 annual report highlighted that the Commissioner was streamlining its financial reporting procedures for 2018/19 following the appointment of the new Head of Corporate Services.
-We will review the progress made by the Commissioner in this area.
-We will also monitor the capacity of the finance function in view of the change in Head of Corporate Services in the year.
-Audit Risk: There is a risk that the Commissioner does not have a robust financial reporting procedure in place to enable effective scrutiny of the DEL allocated by the SPCB.
-In view of the Scottish Government's Medium Term Financial Strategy (MTFS) (discussed further on page 17) we will consider the extent to which the Commissioner has reviewed the potential implications of the MTFS for its own financial planning and whether it is taking these into account in its arrangement for financial management and financial sustainability.
-Audit Risk: The Commissioner's long-term financial planning is inconsistent with the Scottish Governments five-year plan.
+The financial planning systems in place across the shorter and longer terms.
+The arrangements to address any identified funding gaps.
+The affordability and effectiveness of funding and investment decisions made.
+Workforce planning.
+Our 2017/18 annual report highlighted that the Commission should develop a medium to longer-term budget which links budgeting to strategic aims.
+During 2018/19, we will review the progress made by the Commission in this area.
+Audit Risk: There is a risk that the Commission does not have robust financial plans in place to ensure spend is being appropriately allocated to strategic aims.
+In view of the Scottish Government's Medium Term Financial Strategy (MTFS) (discussed further on page 17) we will consider the extent to which the Commission has reviewed the potential implications of the MTFS for its own financial planning and whether it is taking these into account in its arrangement for financial management and financial sustainability.
+Audit Risk: The Commission's long-term financial planning is inconsistent with the Scottish Governments five-year plan.